Ximi1970/systray-x/README.md

 - custom new mail icon
 - display number of unread mails
-- to be implemented: show / hide Thunderbird
+- show / hide Thunderbird (minimize)
+- to be implemented: remove from task bar when minimized
 - to be implemented: start a new mail
 - to be implemented: open the last used account